2qx/short-metadata-protocol/README.md

 Further examples below:

 #### Meta Examples:

+Below are some examples of `<meta>` tags, and a short description of what the record would reference.

 | `<meta>` | Example Record Metadata                          |
 | -------: | ------------------------------------------------ |
 |   `0000` | Symbol and custom enumerator for NFT at output 0 |